 The Nature Lover

-If you've come to northern Georgia to experience native plant and animal wildlife, Amicalola Falls is the perfect spot for you.
+If you've come to north Georgia to experience native plants and animal wildlife, Amicalola Falls is the perfect spot for you.
 As one of America's natural wonders, the falls themselves are worth the day trip to the Dawsonville area.
 Beyond the magnificent cascade, however, there is much to be seen within the park.
 As you hike along Lodge Loop Trail you can learn about the plant life that lines your path.
 And as your forge deeper into the wooded areas of the park, you may be fortunate enough to cross paths with deer, fox, beavers, lizards, and other native critters.

 If you are hoping to get up close and personal with native Georgian wildlife, your wish is sure to be granted with a visit to Amicalola Falls.
 A day trip to one of Georgia's most popular state parks will provide you and your group with numerous opportunities to experience the plants and animals that are indigenous to the area.
 You can start your adventure off at the Amicalola Falls visitors center.